troessner/articles/lessons_learned_from_some_of_the_best_ruby_codebases__part1.md

 ### [Procto](https://github.com/snusnu/procto)

-Turns your ruby object into a method object.
+*[Procto](https://github.com/snusnu/procto)* turns your ruby object into a method object.
 The code example from the README speaks for itself so I'll just paste it here:

 ```Ruby
 class Printer